pypa/virtualenv/docs/index.rst

     $ virtualenv --extra-search-dir=/path/to/distributions ENV

-The ``/path/to/distributions`` path should point to a directory that contains setuptools, distribute and/or pip distributions.
-Setuptools distributions must be ``.egg`` files; pip distributions should be `.tar.gz` source distributions, and distribute distributions may be either (if found an egg will be used preferentially).
+The ``/path/to/distributions`` path should point to a directory that contains setuptools and/or pip distributions.
+Setuptools distributions must be ``.egg`` files; pip distributions should be `.tar.gz` source distributions.

 If no satisfactory local distributions are found, virtualenv will fail.
 Virtualenv will never download packages.